-Dear students, welcome to Germany.
-The country of Einstein has so much to give you and the EIS team prepared you all the information you need to succeed your journey in Germany.
+Dear students, welcome to Germany!
+The country of Einstein and beer has so much to share with you.
+Below you can find all the information you need to succeed in your German journey.

 How to apply for a visa in German?